ShaunyMachado/Artivatic-Assignment/README.md

 This is a classification problem where the response variable ,i.e risk value has to be predicted.
 For this, the models that can be applied are KNN, decision tree and Regression.

 This dataset has more than 50,000 rows.
-So KNN will not be able to classify as it can't handle such a large dataset accurately.
+So KNN will not be able to classify accurately as it doesn't efficiently handle such a large dataset.

 There are more than 100 variables in this dataset.
 Applying decision tree will be too complex on such a large width of data.